Bill Weir (footballer)

-William Rich Weir (23 August 1874 – 8 July 1955) was a former Australian rules footballer who played with Carlton in the Victorian Football League (VFL).
+William Rich Weir (23 August 1874 – 8 July 1955) was an Australian rules footballer who played with Carlton in the Victorian Football League (VFL).

 After football, he qualified as a pharmacist and commenced work as a chemist in Williamstown.
 He later enlisted in the Australian Army to fight in the Boer War, and was awarded the Queen's South Africa Medal.